Position Title: Field Organizer

-Benefits: health, dental, and vision insurance 90% employer-paid, 401K plan with employer contribution, transit subsidy, data plan credit, paid professional development opportunities, paid time off starting at three weeks per year (prorated by start date), seven paid holidays annually, and flexible schedule.
+Benefits: health, dental, and vision insurance 90% employer-paid, 401K plan with employer contribution, transit subsidy, data plan credit, paid professional development opportunities, paid time off starting at three weeks per year (prorated by start date), up to 14 days of paid holidays annually, and flexible schedule.
 This position requires night and weekend work hours.

 Consideration of candidates will begin after posting and continue until the position is filled.

 APANO Communities United Fund (APANO CUF) is Oregon’s oldest and largest statewide Asian and Pacific Islander (API) organizing and advocacy group, with a legacy of policy wins and innovative community programs.
 APANO CUF is a 501c3 organization, affiliated with APANO Statewide, a 501c4 organization, working to achieve our larger vision of a just and equitable world where Asians and Pacific Islanders are fully engaged in the social, economic and political issues that affect us.
 APANO CUF’s key strategies are organizing, leadership development, civic engagement and policy advocacy, and cultural work.
 We are organizing and uniting low-income, limited English proficiency, immigrant and refugee API communities, activists, and allies statewide in order to improve opportunities and prosperity for all Oregonians.
 We increasingly work at the intersections of oppression, are committed to shifting the balance of power, and striving for systemic change in solidarity with communities experiencing oppression.